ragdolldynamics/ragdoll-maya/docs/pages/licencing.md

 No.

-Files made with the trial version will appear scrambled with a commercial version.
-The trial version is however able to use files saved with a commercial version.
+Files made with Ragdoll Apprentice will appear scrambled with a commercial version.
+Ragdoll Apprentice is however able to read files saved with a commercial version.

 <br>